Frequently Asked Questions

 Second, you need to know that Monterey Peninsula real estate prices cover a very wide range.
 There are properties in a few areas under $500,000.00 and a few for several million, and everything in between.
 As a general rule, the higher the purchase price, the wider the gap between property cost and rent, but this is not a hard and fast rule.
 It is affected by the location and condition of the particular property.
 Once we know your approximate price range, we can advise you as to the best properties for income production.

 We offer full-service property management for your long-term rental or your vacation/corporate rental property, including single-family homes, condominiums, and small apartment buildings (less than 16 units).
-For those who need less than full-service management, we offer our Tenant Locator Service and/or our A La Carte services.
+For those who need less than full-service management, we offer our Tenant Locator Service.

 We will be happy to address your specific questions.
 Just fill out the Information Request Form to the right or contact us at email@example.com.